LEDazzio01/LEDazzio01/README.md

 # L. Elaine Dazzio

-*Senior SWE | Phoenix 🐦‍🔥*
+*SWE | Phoenix 🐦‍🔥*

 ---
 🔍 About Me

-Senior SWE with strong AI/ML domain knowlege with Active Top Secret Clearance and 18+ years of technical experience.
-Pivoting from Principal-level program leadership to hands-on software engineering.
-Expert in Python, Azure OpenAI, and Split Conformal Prediction.
-Proven track record of building fault-tolerant distributed simulations and secure GenAI agents.
-Certified GCP Machine Learning Engineer and specialist in Applied Conformal Prediction.
+Software Engineer with an active Top-Secret clearance and 18+ years of technical experience within U.S. Air Force acquisitions.
+Successfully pivoting from program management to hands-on software engineering with expertise in Python, C++, Azure OpenAI, and Conformal Prediction.
+Proven track record of building fault-tolerant distributed simulations and secure GenAI agents with a focus on reliability and mathematical safety guarantees.

 Technical Note: All engineering prototypes and code repositories featured on this profile are personal research projects, architected and developed entirely during non-duty status using personal infrastructure.
 They represent my independent work and passion for the craft, not official U.S. Government programs.